aideveloperindia/KDSMS/README.md

-# Karimnagar Dairy Sales Management System (KDSMS)
+# KDSMS - Client Demo Version

 A comprehensive web-based application for managing daily milk sales, tracking inventory, and analyzing sales data for Karimnagar Dairy's distribution network.
+This is the client demonstration version deployed for showcase purposes.

 ## Organizational Structure